Lean Thinking in Wholesale Industrial Distribution…Part 1

 …and all about return on investment!

 How they ultimately re-thought their inventory replenishment processes to correct these challenges is important to understand.
-You likely need to move the needle too, and move inventory management to a function that is understood to be critical within your organization.
+You likely need to move the needle too, and move inventory management to a function that is understood to be critical within your industrial distribution organization.

 Traditional inventory management systems have long sought to solve the inventory management and service level dilemma through better forecasting, improvements in the order point/order quantity or min/max calculation processes, or by adjusting safety stock levels.
 Many of the enterprise systems used by wholesale distributors employ just those options–providing some parameter and management control selection options.